Lawyers accused of using litigation to stop deportation to face no further action

 A High Court judge has decided to take no further action against two lawyers who were accused of using litigation as a strategy to stop the deportation of a criminal they represented.
 Photograph: Bryan O’Brien/The Irish Times.

-A High Court judge has decided to take no further action against two lawyers who were accused of using litigation as a strategy to stop the deportation of a criminal they represented.
+A High Court judge has decided to take no further action against two lawyers over their conduct of litigation aimed at preventing the deportation of a criminal they represented. *